-Compliance with the Duquesne University Copyright Policy requires that all University constituents will complete a Fair Use Checklist when using copyrighted materials in teaching, research, or publication.
+Duquesne's Copyright Policy requires that all University affiliates complete a Fair Use Checklist when using copyrighted materials in teaching, research, or publication.

 Library Copyright Specialists released a Fair Use and Emergency Remote Teaching and Research statement to provide clarity for U.S. colleges and universities about how copyright law applies to the many facets of remote teaching and research in the wake of the COVID-19 outbreak.

 For information on copyright law to help teach your students during distance learning, access the blog about the TEACH Act here: TEACHing From a Distance & Copyright Considerations.